-The French program builds students written and spoken language skills while also exploring cultural issues and institutions of France.
+The French program builds students written and spoken language skills while also exploring cultural issues and institutions of the Francophone world.

-The French program aims to increase the fluency and accuracy of students’ communication in French and fostering a profound understanding and appreciation of key cultural aspects of France.
+Our program in French and Francophone studies aims to increase the fluency and accuracy of students’ communication in French and fostering a profound understanding and appreciation of key cultural aspects of the French-speaking world.

 Study Abroad Requirement for French Majors

 All French majors are required to spend a semester abroad in a French-speaking country approved as part of a program of study or in one of the international internships sponsored by Stonehill College, and minors are encouraged to do the same.

 Students may transfer back three pre-approved courses taken abroad to the major.
 Additional language courses may be pre-approved as general electives.

 Stonehill is ranked among the best in the nation for sending students on semester-long study abroad programs.
 Our programs focus on developing global citizens and helping students meet both academic and personal goals.
 A student’s international experience is attractive to potential employers who seek applicants with global perspective and an understanding other cultures.

 Approved study abroad programs for Stonehill French majors include: